Based on a true story.

 [An Alex R. Hibbert type.]

 A budding connection to Amanda provides insight into a world he didn’t know before.
-Stepping up will change his life.
-And a chance meeting with Merwyn is inspiring for Jamal, but triggers memories that force Merwyn to reconsider his past at the last possible moment.
+And a chance meeting with Merwyn is inspiring for Jamal, but triggers memories that force Merwyn to reconsider his past.
+Jamal will decide if succeeding at things many who are older and more experienced would recoil from are the very things he has strength to embrace.

 • Bayani